 1. Contribute to Traditional Retirement Accounts

-YATI Tax Tip: With a traditional IRA, you will have to claim a tax deduction to remove any contributions from your gross income, while contributions to a traditional 401(k) account aren’t included as wages on your W-2 form.
+YATI Tip: With a traditional IRA, you will have to claim a tax deduction to remove any contributions from your gross income, while contributions to a traditional 401(k) account aren’t included as wages on your W-2 form.

-For 2023, anyone 50 years of age or older can contribute up to $7,500 to an IRA.
+For 2024, anyone 50 years of age or older can contribute up to $8,000 to an IRA ($8,000 in 2025 as well).
 In most cases, IRA contributions also can’t exceed your earned income for the year.
-Contributions for 2023 must be made by April 15, 2024 (April 17 for residents of Maine and Massachusetts), which will be the last day to file taxes for the 2023 tax year.

 There’s also a limit on annual contributions to 401(k) plans, which must be made before the end of each calendar year.
-For 2023, the limit for people age 50 or older is $30,000.
+For 2024, the limit for people age 50 or older is $30,500.
+In 2025, 401(k) contribution limits increase by $500 to $23,500 and the catch-up contribution level splits into two age groups and amounts: for people age 50 to 59, they can contribute the same $7,500 in addition to the $23,500 ($31,000 total), while people 60 to 63 can contribute $11,250 extra ($34,750 total).

 Related: IRA vs. 401(k): How These Retirement Accounts Differ